gvwilson/thirdbit/_drafts/2023-01-01-ways-to-explain-code.md

 - Skeleton that is filled in step by step (top-down diff)

-- Problem with gradual is authoring
+- Problem is authoring
-  - Many people have invented systems for keeping everything in one place (see [Hillel Wayne's][wayne-metafiles] or [Robert Nystrom's][nystrom-crafting]:
-    I've written three myself over the years)
   - Maintaining the source as the lesson evolves is a nightmare
+  - Many people have invented systems for keeping everything together (see [Hillel Wayne's][wayne-metafiles] or [Robert Nystrom's][nystrom-crafting], and I've written a couple over the years) but requires the author to keep track of the third dimension (like looking through a stack of transparencies and trying to make sense of individual sheets)

 ## Diagrams of Program State

-- Ad-hoc data structure diagrams
+- Ad-hoc diagrams of data structures, HTML/CSS layout, etc.

 - Memory diagrams: more accurate but not necessarily more intelligible

+- Program's execution state is a data structure (see [Loupe][loupe] depiction of JavaScript event loop)

+> ### Who Are You Willing to Leave Out?
+>
+> The more we use diagrams, the less accessible our teaching materials are.
+> We can add text descriptions,
+> but that gets us right back to the textual explanations discussed in the previous section.

 ## Diagrams of Program Activity